Fall HVAC Maintenance Checklist

 Schedule a Professional Tune-Up

-3. Examine Ductwork for Leaks
+3. Inspect Your HVAC Ductwork for Leaks

 Air Handler Services

-4. Clean and Adjust Vents
+4. Clean and Check Your Air Vents and Registers

-• Vacuum or dust vents and registers.
+• Vacuum dust from supply vents and registers.

 HVAC vents